az-digital/az-quickstart-pantheon/README.md

 ```

 This starts the interactive site creation tool that allows you to choose
 your destination site from a list of sites created on Pantheon.
-Select the branch you are working on from the dropdown.
+Select the site you are working on from the dropdown.

 The next step is to start lando.
 After which you can go to one of the listed URLs upon
 success